 In March 2020, the NHFB established a new funding account in the Payments System to facilitate payments to all States and Territories.

-Since then, a total of \$6 billion (2019-20 and 2020-21) in Commonwealth COVID-19 funding has been paid to States and Territories:
+Since then, more than \$12 billion (2019-20, 2020-21 and 2021-22) in Commonwealth COVID-19 funding has been paid to States and Territories:

-- Hospital Service payments for COVID-19 related hospital activities, with the Commonwealth funding 50% - State Public Health payments for public health activities associated with addressing the pandemic, with the Commonwealth funding 50% - Private Hospital Capacity and Viability payment to enable private hospitals to retain capacity, with the Commonwealth funding 100% - Schedule C: COVID-19 vaccine payments including vaccine dose delivery payments and vaccine rollout support payments.
+- Hospital Service payments for COVID-19 related hospital activities, with the Commonwealth funding 50% - State Public Health payments for public health activities associated with addressing the pandemic, with the Commonwealth funding 50% - Private Hospital Capacity and Viability payment to enable private hospitals to retain capacity, with the Commonwealth funding 100% - Schedule C: COVID-19 vaccine payments including vaccine dose delivery payments and vaccine rollout support payments, with the Commonwealth funding 50% - Schedule D: supporting aged care prevention, preparedness and response activities including additional targeted infection prevention and control training in Residential Aged Care Facilities, with the Commonwealth funding 100% - Costs of the purchase, logistics and distribution of Rapid Antigen Tests (RATs), with the Commonwealth funding 50%

-Further detail on COVID-19 funding is available from the 2019-20 and 2020-21 National Health Funding Pool Annual Reports.
+Further details on COVID-19 funding is available from the 2019-20, 2020-21 and 2021-22 National Health Funding Pool Annual Reports.